 The state variables are measured in the pressure dimension (today in MPa).
 S and as well as * and s are numerically always the same and differ only by the sign ( and s are always negative).

 It is important to be clear about the importance of the different quantities for the water balance of plants: If one is dealing only with the more physical process of water flow through the plant from the soil to the atmosphere, then one has to measure S or respectively.
-If, on the other hand, one is dealing with the biological processes of the adaptations associated with growth, as is the case here, then * or s is the decisive quantity, because it is directly related to the hydrature of the plasma, i.e. its swelling state, as already mentioned above, and the life processes of the plants are controlled by the latter.
+If, on the other hand, one is dealing with the biological processes of the adaptations associated with growth, as is the case here, then * or s is the decisive quantity, because it is directly related to the hydrature of the plasma, i.e. its imbibition state, as already mentioned above, and the growth processes of the plants are controlled by the latter.

 The adaptations of the plants, which can only be detected after a longer period of time, can be regarded as feedback control loops, which are necessary for the maintenance of a certain equilibrium under changed conditions, in our case a balanced water balance.
 This is the controlled variable.
 The disturbance variable is increasing dryness during drought, the set point is a balanced water balance (i.e. water intake = water output).
 The living plasma acts as a sensor, because when the water balance is disturbed, an increase in * (decrease in s) occurs as a result of an increase in cell sap concentration, and this entails a decrease in the hydrature of the plasma, including the hydrature of the plasma of the meristematic cells at the shoot and root apex, which must be regarded as a manipulated variable.
-Their change, as part of a signaling chain, results in the newly formed organs being morphologically better adapted: The internodes become shorter, the leaves smaller and more xeromorphic, which causes reduced transpiration and allows the water balance to be balanced (Walter & Kreeb 1970).
+Their change, as part of a signaling chain, results in the newly formed organs being morphologically better adapted: The internodes become shorter, the leaves smaller and more xeromorphic, which causes reduced transpiration and allows the water balance to be balanced (already shown by Walter & Kreeb in 1970).